 The workspace is available in multiple languages.
 To change the workspace language, click your username in the top navigation bar, select User Settings and go to the Preferences tab.

-Click the help assistant icon in the top bar of the workspace to access the in-product help experience (Public Preview).
+Click the help icon in the top bar of the workspace to access the in-product help experience (Public Preview).
 In-product help provides the following resources:

 Send Feedback: Use the feedback form to submit product feedback from your workspace.
 See Submit product feedback.

 Help Center: Visit the help center to search across Databricks documentation, Databricks Knowledge Base articles, Apache Spark documentation, training courses, and Databricks forums, or submit a help ticket.

-Enter a question in the text box for the AI chatbot.
+Enter a question in the text box for the assistant.

-The AI chatbot is intended to help quickly answer questions that can be answered with Databricks documentation and knowledge bases.
+The assistant is intended to help quickly answer questions that can be answered with Databricks documentation and knowledge base articles.
 Its answers are based on documentation that the AI can find related to the question.
 If it cannot find documentation related to the user question, it declines to answer.
 Results include a link to any documentation used to answer the question.
-The AI is new so mistakes are possible.
-Make sure to check the facts with the linked documentation, and share feedback.
+The assistant is new, so mistakes are possible.
+Check the facts with the linked documentation and share feedback.